aimms/how-to/Articles/329/329-more-logging.rst

     Evolution: With AIMMS 4.80 and newer the above is sufficient to start logging.
     When are you are using AIMMS 4.79 or older, please check :doc:`dated logging technology <../329/329-vintage-more-logging>` to obtain similar logging, just less detailed and less conveniently activated and configurable.

-For logging of WebUI and solver sessions in AIMMS Cloud
+For logging of WebUI, solver and rest sessions in AIMMS Cloud
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
 Make sure that the line containing ``<appender-ref ref="stdout"/>`` in Section 3 of the ``LoggerConfig.xml`` file is the only uncommented line (without ``<!--`` in front and ``-->`` at the back);